Agnico Eagle: History

 As a result of these purchases, the following years would see Agnico Eagle grow from a single-operation gold producer (LaRonde) to a much larger company consisting of 6 mines in total, with Goldex going into production in 2008, Kittila, Lapa and Pinos Altos in 2009, and Meadowbank in 2010.

 In 2010, Agnico Eagle completed the purchase of the Meliadine property, located southeast of Meadowbank near Rankin Inlet, Nunavut.
 In 2011, the company also announced a $70 million (CAD) investment in Rubicon Minerals, representing a 9.2% ownership stake and access to the Phoenix gold project located in the heart of Red Lake, Ontario.

 In 2016, Agnico Eagle was ranked as the 14th best of 92 oil, gas, and mining companies on indigenous rights in Arctic resource extraction.

 In 2018, CEO Sean Boyd received The Northern Miners "Mining Person of the Year Award" at the annual Pacific Mine Forum (PMF).

 In the 2021 Arctic Environmental Responsibility Index (AERI) Agnico Eagle Mines Limited was ranked no. 35 among 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.

 In 2021, a $13.5 billion merger between Kirkland Lake Gold and Agnico consolidated the largest gold mines in Canada's Abitibi gold belt.

-Company veteran Ammar Al-Joundi was appointed CEO of Agnico on 1 March 2022, after Tony Makuch, the holdover CEO from its merger with KL Gold, lasted only three weeks in the job and was fired by Sean Boyd who had progressed by then to the Chair the amalamgated company, which at the time had a market capitalization of $29 billion.
+Company veteran Ammar Al-Joundi was appointed CEO of Agnico on 1 March 2022, after Tony Makuch, the holdover CEO from its merger with KL Gold, lasted only three weeks in the job and was fired by Sean Boyd who had progressed by then to the chair the amalgamated company, which at the time had a market capitalization of $29 billion.

-In 2025, Agnico Eagle Mines acquired 100% of O3 Mining's outstanding common shares.
-Following the acquisition, O3 Mining became a wholly owned subsidiary of Agnico Eagle.
-Shareholders of O3 Mining, other than Agnico Eagle, received $1.67 in cash per common share.
+Recent Developments (2025)

+In 2025, Agnico Eagle Mines Limited completed the acquisition of 100% of O3 Mining Inc. for CAD $1.67 per share in cash, adding the Marban deposit in Québec to its development pipeline.
+The company reported record financial results, including third-quarter net income of US$1.055 billion (US$2.10 per share) and adjusted net income of US$1.085 billion (US$2.16 per share), supported by gold production of 866,936 ounces at an average realized price of US$3,476 per ounce.
+Agnico Eagle transitioned from a net debt position to net cash of US$2.16 billion, repaid US$550 million in debt, and returned US$300 million to shareholders through dividends and buybacks.

+The company advanced several growth projects, including the Odyssey underground expansion at Canadian Malartic, development of an exploration ramp at Detour Lake, and resource expansion drilling at Hope Bay and Upper Beaver, where shaft construction was scheduled for late 2025.
+A feasibility study for the San Nicolás copper-zinc project in Mexico was expected by year-end.

+In April 2025, Agnico Eagle published its 16th Sustainability Report, reaffirming its commitment to net-zero Scope 1 and 2 emissions by 2050, with an interim target of 30% reduction by 2030.
+The company increased investment in energy efficiency and low-carbon technologies and expanded community engagement and Indigenous partnerships.